• Skip to primary navigation

 Health information: Polio, Typhoid: Vaccination recommended.

-Yellow Fever: A vaccination certificate is required by travellers arriving from endemic areas
+Yellow Fever: A vaccination certificate is required from travellers arriving within 6 days of leaving or transiting infected areas.

 02/09/2019 by